 As a distraction Jane Avril would be invited one summer's day to the matinee showing at Michel Simon's theatre where she would share the royal box with Queen Amelia, the former Queen of Portugal and now living in exile in Versailles.
 They enjoyed each other’s company with the Queen recalling how she had seen Jane dance in her youth, Jane was overjoyed that she was remembered in such a way and returned to the old ladies in triumph!

 The realities of war went on!

-The winter of 1942 to 1943 was the hardest of all for Jane.
+The winter of 1942 to 1943 was the hardest of all for Jane Avril.
 The angina encouraged by lack of food and warmth was taking its deathly toll, she fought to the end knitting mittens for herself and her elderly friends displaying great love and thoughtfulness to those around her to the point of even sharing the heat from her small gas fire with them.
 Perhaps her thoughts had been of early happy days with those who loved and whom she loved, those wonderful friendships.
-Oh, what golden memories for the once golden haired young Jane whose life was nearing its end.
+Oh, what golden memories for the once golden-haired young Jane whose life was nearing its end.

 The end sadly was not far away.
 Angina attacks eventually took her speech and after a final defiant act of taking pencil to paper and writing the words "I hate Hitler" she breathed her last.
 It was the 16th January 1943, Jane Avril was aged 73.

 She is surrounded now by the great and good of Paris, laid to rest with Maurice in the Biais family plot by his sister's final charitable act towards her.